-Hakushaku-sama wa Yokujou suru, by AMANE YukoBy Emily • Feb 20th, 2011 • Category: AMANE Yuko, Hakushaku-sama wa Yokujou suru, Historical, One-Shot, Romance
+Hakushaku-sama wa Yokujou suru, by AMANE YukoBy Emily • Feb 20th, 2011 • Category: AMANE Yuko, Hakushaku-sama wa Yokujou suru, Historical, move, One-Shot, Romance

 Title: Hakushaku-sama wa Yokujou suru

 Author: AMANE Yuko

 It wasn’t really the cover that convinced me to buy this book, though it certainly is very cute and very different from a typical shoujo manga.
 It’s the fact that it is set in England that intrigued me.
 I have been reading a lot of Japanese high school romance manga lately, so something set somewhere else seemed like a nice change of pace.
 And this turned out to be super adorable!
 This book is just like a regency romance novel!
 I love regency romances, so I was super happy and feeling all warm and fluffy after finishing this. :) The art style here is somewhat stylistic, meaning it is distinctive enough for me to be able to recognize the artist from other works she has done.
 It looks really familiar.
 And sure enough, it turns out I have several other things by Amane Yuko.
 However, I think this is the best of the bunch so far.
 Her earlier works tend to be more typical high school romances with some sort of fetish twist (cat girls, maids, etc) while her more recent works appear to all be set in England or some sort of western setting.
 I guess I like the way she draws western historical stuff more than the usual sailor uniforms.
 Anyway, there are 2 related stories, each taking up half of the volume.
 The couple on the cover is actually from the 2nd story.
 It’s not really smutty, but there sure are some passionate kisses, and I think the first hero would have really liked for his story to be smutty, lol ^^